Top 10 Places to Visit in Delhi – A Local’s Bucket List

 The most captivating of the top 10 places to visit in Delhi is Lodhi Garden.
 The park is located in a very historic area of South Delhi and contains monuments that date back to 1444.

-It is a breathtaking park, make sure you bring your camera.
+It is a breathtaking park, so make sure you bring your camera.
 Walk along the lawns and manicured paths past hundreds of species of flora and fauna, and explore the ancient domed mosque, madrassa, arched bridge and well preserved tombs.

-- Hours & Cost: 6:00 am – 7:30 pm, daily; free
+Hours & Cost: 6:00 am – 7:30 pm, daily; free.

 Where to Stay in Delhi

-The Wrap-up on Top 10 Places to Visit in Delhi – A Local’s Bucket List
+Last Words on Top 10 Places to Visit in Delhi – A Local’s Bucket List

 There you have it, my personal list of the top 10 places to visit in Delhi.
 These are the places I take my visitors to, and the ones I always recommend.
 It’s impossible to see all the sites of Delhi in a few days, but you’ll cover the most important ones with this list.